Andrew Jackson and the slave trade: Historical background

 It is not quite 1000 mi as the crow flies from Pittsburgh, at the head of the Ohio, to Natchez on the eastern bank of the Mississippi, and Nashville stands at just about the midpoint on the route between the states that ratified the U.S. Constitution, and the outlet of a continent-spanning river system.
 Nashville was never a first-tier slave market, but as late as 1860 the city served as a sort of fulcrum for the domestic trade.

-Jackson spent very few of his formative years anywhere near the center of national politics, and so the ways he behaved as president only make sense in the context of what preceded...To say that he was prosecutor, state judge, congressman, and U.S. senator—all before he rose in stature as a victorious major general during the War of 1812—is to explain little or nothing about Jackson's appeal or even his ambition.